Diabetic peripheral neuropathy

 Diabetic peripheral neuropathy can be difficult to diagnose.
-A thorough neurological and physical exam as well as a thorough history are pertinent.
+A thorough neurological and physical exam, as well as a thorough history, are pertinent.
 Certain lab tests may be ordered by your physician in order to rule out other potential causes of peripheral neuropathy, such as a vitamin B12 deficiency.
-Nerve conduction studies as well as an electromyography (EMG) may also help your physician make a diagnosis.
+Nerve conduction studies, as well as electromyography (EMG), may also help your physician make a diagnosis.

 For those suffering from diabetic peripheral neuropathy, your feet and legs may be affected first, followed by your arms and hands.
 Symptoms may also be worse at night, and may include: